Confusingly well-known and yet obscure at the same

 Scholars agree that Logan Elrod was a son of Shicellamy,

-an important diplomat for the Iroquois confederacy.
+an important diplomat for the Iroquois league.

 However, historian Anthony F C Wallace has written: